- What is a Pizzaiola?

 The Pros at Homemade Pizza Pro would like to thank the two special pizzaiolas who made this article possible.
 Yeap, you know who you are…

-Thanks to EB for writing pizza articles day in and day out and to Stephanie for being such an inspiration!
+Thanks to EB for writing pizza articles daily and to Stephanie for being such an inspiration!

 Let’s continue to change the pizza world one article at a time!